z669016/adventofcode-2021/README.md

 Solved the puzzles using counting and filtering streams (just used ```List<String>``` and ```charAt()```).

 ## Day 4
-Started with creating a ```BingoBoard``` class on which I could ```call``` numbers and which would keep track of marked numbers.
+Started with creating a ```BingoCard``` class on which I could ```call``` numbers and which would keep track of marked numbers.
 The ```call``` method would return true if a row of column would be completely marked.
 The board could also calculate it's ```score```.
-Next I created a ```Bingo``` class which would play a bingo game on a list of boards given a list of numbers to call.
+Next I created a ```Bingo``` class which would play a bingo game on a list of cards given a list of numbers to call.
-The ```play``` method would return the first board which returns true on the called number.
-Part 1 will simply print the score of that first board.
-For part 2 I added a ```playForLast```method that removes each completed board from the list and returns only the last board that completes.
+The ```play``` method would return the first card which returns true on the called number.
+Part 1 will simply print the score of that first card.
+For part 2, I added a ```playForLast```method that removes each completed cards from the list and returns only the last card that completes.